dprojects/Woodworking/Docs/README.md

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/RealisticAngles005.png)

+> [!IMPORTANT]
-  **Note:** I use a little bigger screws for angles than normally should be, because they hold things a little better than `3 x 20 mm` ones, so the head of the screw is not flat with the surface but you can use any screw size with the same way.
+> I use a little bigger screws for angles than normally should be, because they hold things a little better than `3 x 20 mm` ones, so the head of the screw is not flat with the surface but you can use any screw size with the same way.
 For hinges you can use `3 x 20 mm`, without pilot holes.

 **Video tutorials:**
 * [Angles, Pilot holes, Screws](https://www.youtube.com/watch?v=CYaL-sGvIK8)